 (ii) Transliteration

-Unlike translation that translates the meaning into the target language, transliteration gives you an idea of speaking the word in an unfamiliar language.
+Unlike translation, which translates the meaning into the target language, transliteration gives you an idea of speaking the word in an unfamiliar language.

 In short, it converts the words or phrases in one language into another, keeping the pronunciation intact.